juzibookhouse/novel-web/README.md

 - [x] notify admin when apply for author
 - [x] notify admin when user subscribe
 - [x] author can delete chapter and novel
+- [ ] update novel and cover style